City Hall Office

 Jay first met Councilmember Koretz in 1986 when he interned for then-West Hollywood Councilmember Alan Viterbi, and a young Paul Koretz was serving as his deputy.
 Jay later spent six years as a Field Representative to then-Assemblymember Koretz before joining the staff of CD 5.
 Jay has a Bachelor’s Degree in Political Science from California State University, Northridge and a Master’s Degree in Public Administration from the University of Southern California.
 He lives in CD 5, and is married with two children, both of whom attend a local public elementary school.

-Jeff is responsible for the neighborhoods of Encino, Sherman Village, Beverly Crest, Bel Air, and parts of Hollywood.
-He is the primary contact and provides assistance for residents, businesses and community organizations by helping them navigate the City bureaucracy, as well as representing the council office at any number of Neighborhood Council, homeowners association, neighborhood watch and many other community group meetings.
-In addition, he is responsible for briefing and staffing the Councilmember on policy issues relating to animal welfare.
+Gurmet is responsible for the neighborhoods of Encino, Beverly Crest, Bel Air, and parts of Hollywood.
+She is the primary contact and provides assistance for residents, businesses and community organizations by helping them navigate the City bureaucracy, as well as representing the council office at any number of Neighborhood Council, homeowners association, neighborhood watch and many other community group meetings.